sarchlab/mgpusim/doc/getting_started.md

 ## Introduction

-In this document, we introduce how to run a setup the simulation environment and run a sample experiment.
+In this document, we introduce how to setup the simulation environment and run a sample experiment.
 This tutorial targets Linux OS.
 But you should be able to run the simulator on Windows and Mac OS with similar commands.

 ## Prerequisites